Darkyenus/DaveWebb/README.md

 **DavidWebb** is a paper-thin wrapper around [HttpURLConnection](http://docs.oracle.com/javase/7/docs/api/java/net/HttpURLConnection.html).
-It supports most HTTP communication cases when you talk to REST services and your data is JSON.
+It supports most HTTP communication cases when you talk to REST services.
 It is very lightweight (~18 KB jar) and super-easy to use.

 ## Features ##